|

 5.3.2 Application

-This policy applies to the acquisition and supply of all goods and services, including contractors and consultants, to QUT.
+This policy applies to the acquisition and supply of all goods and services to QUT, including contractors and consultants, regardless of the source of funding.

 5.3.3 Roles and responsibilities